Last Quarter on

 Moon before ascending node

-10 days after descending node on 22 April 2043 at 04:12 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 6 May 2043 at 11:10 in ♈ Aries.
+10 days after descending node on 22 April 2043 at 04:12 in ♎ Libra the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 6 May 2043 at 11:10 in ♈ Aries.

 Moon after southern standstill

-3 days since the previous standstill on 29 April 2043 at 03:33 in ♑ Capricorn when the Moon has reached South declination of ∠-28.582°, the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠28.531° at the point of next northern standstill on 12 May 2043 at 00:03 in ♋ Cancer.
+3 days since the last southern standstill on 29 April 2043 at 03:33 in ♑ Capricorn when the Moon has reached South declination of ∠-28.582° the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠28.531° at the point of next northern standstill on 12 May 2043 at 00:03 in ♋ Cancer.

 Syzygy in 6 days